geez0219/website-ng/src/assets/branches/r1.1/api/trace/Trace.md

 <h3>Args:</h3>

-* **inputs** :  A set of keys that this trace intends to read from the state dictionary as inputs.
+* **inputs**: A set of keys that this trace intends to read from the state dictionary as inputs.

-* **outputs** :  A set of keys that this trace intends to write into the system buffer.
+* **outputs**: A set of keys that this trace intends to write into the system buffer.

-* **mode** :  What mode(s) to execute this Trace in.
+* **mode**: What mode(s) to execute this Trace in.
 For example, "train", "eval", "test", or "infer".
 To execute regardless of mode, pass None.
 To execute in all modes except for a particular one, you can pass an argument like "!infer" or "!train".

+---

 ### on_batch_begin<span class="tag">method of Trace</span><a class="sourcelink" href=https://github.com/fastestimator/fastestimator/blob/r1.1/fastestimator/trace/trace.py/#L100-L106>View source on Github</a>
 ```python